Biggest backer of Labour Party warns it could cut funding

 Miliband has personally suffered criticism in local media and from within his own party for failing to adequately respond to the budget.
 Last week, one poll showed less than one in five voters saw him as a future prime minister.

-"People are getting slightly uneasy that there isn't a cohesive vision emerging," McCluskey said, citing reports of divisions over policy among lawmakers in the Labour Party.
+"People are getting slightly uneasy that there isn't a cohesive vision emerging," McCluskey said, citing reports of divisions over policy among MPs in the Labour Party.

 "I'm confident that what will emerge is a platform to take to the British electorate.
 I hope of course it will be an alternative.
 If it's a pale shade of austerity then I believe Labour will be defeated at the next election".